aterreno/blog/content/inheritance-is-not-oo-template-methods-are-evil/index.md

 > clearly the XML-style is the best because it is the only option available to you.
 If you are using Java5+, then
 > you really will have to come to your own decision as to which style suits you best.
 In the experience of the
 > Spring team, we advocate the use of the @AspectJ style whenever there are aspects that do more than simple
-> “configuration” of enterprise services.
+> "configuration" of enterprise services.
 If you are writing, have written, or have access to an aspect that is not
 > part of the business contract of a particular class (such as a tracing aspect), then the XML-style is better.

 I’m not sure about this, xml writing is voluntarily not supported by this blog syntax highlighter, so I’m not pasting any example :-D